How to Collect In-App Feedback? (Best Practices, Ways & Tools)

 What are the best tools to collect in-app user feedback?

 The most common way of collecting feedback is through emails or phone calls, which can be time-consuming and expensive.
-That's why many companies use in-app feedback tools that allow them to collect data on their mobile apps without contacting every user.
+That's why many companies use in-app feedback tools to collect data on their mobile apps without contacting every user.

-Rapidr is a customer feedback management software and feature tracking tool that helps manage the entire feedback lifecycle, from capturing feature requests to prioritizing features, informing product roadmap, and sharing product updates with changelog.
+Rapidr is a customer feedback management software, mobile app feedback, and feature tracking tool that helps manage the entire feedback lifecycle, from capturing feature requests to prioritizing features, informing product roadmap, and sharing product updates with changelog.

 Rapidr allows you to capture and track all user feedback and organize and analyze them under one roof in a centralized location.
 Then, inform your roadmap with the most critical feedback, and notify users of what's new with release notes.